By Rodrigo Ingelmo, Artelnics. 05 September 2022.

 Neural Designer

-As we can see, the energy consumption of Neural Designer for this application is 42 % lower than that using TensorFlow.
+As we can see, the energy consumption of Neural Designer for this application is 42 % lower than that of TensorFlow.

 Neural Designer is entirely written in C ++, uses analytical differentiation, and has been optimized to minimize the number of operations during training.